warengonzaga/animatecssplugin/README.md

 [![Liberapay giving](http://img.shields.io/liberapay/receives/WarenGonzaga.svg?logo=liberapay)](https://github.com/WarenGonzaga/AnimateCSSPlugin)

 ### For GreenSock (TweenMax & TweenLite) </h3>
-<p> AnimateCSSPlugin is a plugin for GreenSock Animation Platform or GSAP.
-This plugin is replicate of all animation from Animate.css.
-The reason was they cannot be both use in creating custom animation such as Banner Ads making.
-So I decided to create a project the could be mimic all of the animation that can be found on Animate.css.
-I know this is silly idea but this will help others to use both animate.css and gsap with no worries.
-You can contribute and mimic the animtions from animate.css then make a pull request the I will review it as soon as possible thanks!
+<p>AnimateCSSPlugin is a plugin for GreenSock Animation Platform or GSAP.
+This plugin is a replicate of all animations from Animate.css.
+The reason was they cannot be both used in creating custom animation such as Banner Ads making.
+So I decided to create a project that could be mimic all of the animations that can be found on Animate.css.
+I know this is a silly idea but this will help others to use both animate.css and GSAP with no worries.
+You can contribute and mimic the animations from animate.css then make a pull request then I will review it as soon as possible thanks!</p>

 <h3> Usage </h3>
 <p>Put the plugin in your html inside your head above the link of your GSAP (<u>TweenMax</u> or <u>TweenLite</u>)</p>